msakmar/UW_EEP545-AU20_WSL2-ROS-Mushr-Setup/ReadMe.md

            echo "export DISPLAY=:0" >> ~/.bashrc

-   2. Type in and run the following in the Ubuntu console window:

-        export LIBGL_ALWAYS_INDIRECT=0 >> ~/.bashrc

-   3. SourceType in and run the following in the Ubuntu console window:
+   2. SourceType in and run the following in the Ubuntu console window:

            source ~/.bashrc

-   4. Ensure Debian package index is up-to-date.
+   3. Ensure Debian package index is up-to-date.
 Type in and run the following in the Ubuntu console window:

            sudo apt update

-   5. Ensure Debian packages are up-to-date.
+   4. Ensure Debian packages are up-to-date.
 Accept to update all packages, if prompted to.
 Type in and run the following in the Ubuntu console window:

            sudo apt upgrade

-   6. Test out if VcXsrv and Ubuntu are properly configured.
+   5. Test out if VcXsrv and Ubuntu are properly configured.
 Type in and run the following in the Ubuntu console window:

            xmessage -center "hello"

-   7. A VcXsrv window should open, meaning VcXsrv and Ubuntu are setup correctly.
+   6. A VcXsrv window should open, meaning VcXsrv and Ubuntu are setup correctly.

       <img src="./Images/VcXsrv_Verify_Ubuntu.PNG" height=400>